MyreMylar/pygame_gui/docs/source/theme_guide.rst

-.. note:: **Do I really need to memorize colour values just to get a colour?
-That's such a hassle**

-    | We hear you, anything besides simple primary colors and values are pretty difficult to remember
-    |
-    | For that reason, colour names like "yellow", "purple", "pink",  etc... are supported as well ( Based on the CSS Color values found `here <https://w3schools.sinsixx.com/css/css_colornames.asp.htm>`_ )
-    | as a little plus, these colour names are not case sensitive, so don't worry about that
-    |
-    | If you'd like to easily find a custom colour that is not provided, `colorpicker.me <https://www.colorpicker.me>`_ is a great way to choose a color value to use and paste in your theme file
+.. note:: If you'd like to easily find a custom colour that is not provided, `colorpicker.me <https://www.colorpicker.me>`_ by `QvCool <https://www.qvcool.com/>`_ is a great tool to choose a colour value to use and paste in your theme file

 .. code-block:: json
     :caption: theme.json with different valid colour expressions